ddbj/www/_ddbj/organism-e.md

 The qualifier corresponding to [identifier](/ddbj/identifiers-e.html), such as [/strain](/ddbj/qualifiers-e.html#strain), [/isolate](/ddbj/qualifiers-e.html#isolate) etc., is required for the source feature.
+Though, tentative names have been assigned to strains, isolates, or other sample IDs, redundant assignments are now avoided.

 <pre><code>                     /<a href="/ddbj/qualifiers-e.html#organism">organism</a>="Acetobacter sp."
                      /<a href="/ddbj/qualifiers-e.html#strain">strain</a>="ITDI2.1"</code></pre>